contensis/docs-management-dotnet/key-concepts/components.md

+---
+description: Components are structures that are defined in the component editor as custom types.
+---

 # Components

 Components are structures that are defined in the component editor as custom types.
 They can be added as field types to content types as entry-level fields or as [ComposedField](/model/composedfield.md) items.
 Components themselves can contain any field types except other components or [ComposedField](/model/composedfield.md) types.